icann/rdap-conformance-tool/README.md

 # Usage

 There is no installation needed.
-Building the tool (see below) creates a JAVA11 jar file that can be executed with java, e.g.:
+The compliled executable jar file and configuration file are available for download at [tool/bin/](./tool/bin/) that can be executed with java.
+Alternatively, the executable JAVA11 jar file can be created by building the tool (see below). e.g.:

     java -jar rdapct-1.0.jar -c ./rdapct-config.json https://rdap.registry.com/domain/example.com

 where rdapct-config.json is the configuration file.

 The tool do the query specified on the command line, parses the response and test the response.
 It also do other queries to the server such as the /help query.

 The result code shows the primary issue, if any, of all issues found.
-The details of the tests are found in the results directory.
+The details of the tests are found in the /results directory, and the datasets retrieved from the relevant IANA registries are found in the /datasets directory.

 Queries such as domain, nameserver, entity are supported.
 Basic search (RFC 7482) is also supported.